CyVerse-learning-materials/container_camp_workshop_2018/container_scaling/containerscaling_dc.rst

 'ssh' will be used to connect to a remote job submit host.
 Please ensure you have a ssh client installed.
 The instructors will supply a slip of paper with username, password and hostname during the session.

+This tutorial will also be linked to from our tutorial webpage: http://ccl.cse.nd.edu/software/tutorials/cyversecc18/ Our website is located at: http://ccl.cse.nd.edu/

+You can get the slides from this talk there as well as additional material for our tools.

 2. Cooperative Computing Lab
 ============================